mrash/psad/Bit-Vector/README.txt

 What does it do:
 ----------------

-This module implements bit vectors of arbitrary size and provides efficient methods for handling them.
+This package implements bit vectors of arbitrary size and provides efficient methods for handling them.

 This goes far beyond the built-in capabilities of Perl for handling bit vectors (compare with the method list below!).

-Moreover, the C core of this module can be used "stand-alone" in other C applications; Perl is not necessarily required.
+Moreover, the C core of this package can be used "stand-alone" in other C applications; Perl is not necessarily required.

-The module is intended to serve as a base class for other applications or application classes, such as implementing sets or performing big integer arithmetic.
+The main module of this package is intended to serve as a base class for other applications or application classes, such as implementing sets or performing big integer arithmetic.

 All methods are implemented in C internally for maximum performance.